Ray Nitschke: College career

-NFL career
+Professional career

-Growing up in the outskirts of Chicago, Nitschke had idolized the Bears and he hoped to be chosen by them in the 1958 NFL Draft, held on December 2, 1957.
+Growing up in the outskirts of Chicago, Nitschke had idolized the Bears and he hoped to be chosen by them in the 1958 NFL draft, held on December 2, 1957.
 However, he was chosen by the Green Bay Packers late in the third round (36th overall) of what is considered the greatest draft in the franchise's history.
 It included three other significant Packers of the 1960s, linebacker Dan Currie of Michigan State (3rd overall), fullback Jim Taylor of LSU (15th overall) and right guard Jerry Kramer of Idaho (39th overall).
 Their rookie season in 1958 under first-year head coach Ray "Scooter" McLean was dismal, with just one win and one tie for the worst record in the 12-team league.
 Nitschke wore number 33 in 1958 and 66 the rest of his career with the Packers.

 A month after the 1958 season ended, Vince Lombardi was hired as head coach.
 Nitschke became a full-time starter in 1962, the anchor of a disciplined defense that helped win five NFL titles and the first two Super Bowls in the 1960s.
 He was the MVP of the 1962 NFL Championship Game, accepting the prize of a 1963 Chevrolet Corvette.
 In the game, Nitschke recovered two fumbles and deflected a pass that was intercepted.
 The Packers won 16–7 and finished the season with a 14–1 record.
 In Super Bowl I, Nitschke contributed six tackles and a sack.
 In Super Bowl II, Nitschke led Green Bay's defense with nine tackles.